DeanGarofalo/Homelab/README.md

 - Handles Helm releases, Kustomizations, and secrets via SOPS.

-- Configured with Discord push notifications and Webhook that initializes reconciliation of GitHub push events for instant manual updates.
+- Configured with Discord push notifications and a Webhook that initializes reconciliation of GitHub push events for instant manual updates.

 ### Networking